 Admission to the MSW/MPP Concurrent Degree Program

-All candidates seeking admission to the MSW/MPP Concurrent Degree Program apply by submitting a single MSW/MPP Concurrent Degree program application through the online UC Berkeley Graduate and Professional Application for Admission.
+Prospective and current Berkeley graduate students interested in pursuing the Social Welfare & Public Policy MSW/MPP Concurrent Degree Program must meet the admissions eligibility requirements for both schools.
+Applicants for admission submit a single concurrent degree program application through the online UC Berkeley Graduate and Professional Application for Admission.

-All concurrent degree applicants must submit a Statement of Purpose for both programs.
+All concurrent degree applicants must submit separate a Statement of Purpose for both programs.
 For more information and specific instructions, please see:

 - Berkeley Social Welfare MSW Admissions

-- Goldman School of Public Policy Applying for Concurrent Degree Programs.
+- Goldman School of Public Policy - Applying for Concurrent Degree Programs.

-Applications to the MSW/MPP Degree Concurrent Program are reviewed and evaluated by faculty admissions committees from both Berkeley Social Welfare and the Goldman School of Public Policy, applying the same admissions requirements for concurrent degree students as for all other applicants.
+Applications to the MSW/MPP Concurrent Degree Program are reviewed and evaluated by faculty admissions committees from both Berkeley Social Welfare and the Goldman School of Public Policy, applying the same admissions requirements for concurrent degree students as for all other applicants.
 To be accepted into the Concurrent Degree Program, applicants must be recommended for admission by both schools.